Does your business need a mobile site?

 Today, well-designed websites are built to be mobile-friendly or ‘responsive’.
 A responsive site adjusts seamlessly to work on mobile devices, tablets and desktops.
 For example, large images that are unnecessary on a smaller device may be hidden.
 Menus only display when a menu button is selected.
 Other on-screen elements may be neatly stacked on top of one another when viewed on smaller screens.

-Mobile sites and mobile apps have different purposes.
+Cell sites and mobile apps have different purposes.
 You need to understand these before deciding where to invest your time, energy and money.

 The advantages of a mobile site

-Mobile websites are used more by customers and prospects who are engaging with you for the first time.
+Cell websites are used more by customers and prospects who are engaging with you for the first time.
 Or they may be early on in the buying cycle at the ‘just looking’ stage.
 Here are some advantages:

 - You can reach a broader audience